-- (1) A petition is to - - (a) be addressed to the mayor; - (b) be made by electors of the district; - (c) state the request on each page of the petition; - (d) contain the name, address and signature of each elector making the request, and the date each elector signed; - (e) contain a summary of the reasons for the request; - (f) be respectful and temperate in its language; and - (g) state the name of the person to whom, and an address at which, notice to the petitioners can be given. - (2) A member presenting a petition to a council meeting shall be limited to a statement of the parties from whom it comes, of the number of the signatures attached to it, the material issues contained in it, and to the reading of the petition statement. - (3) Upon receiving a petition, the local government is to submit the petition to the CEO to be included in his or her deliberations and report on the matter that is the subject of the petition. - (4) At any meeting, the council is not to vote on any matter that is the subject of a petition presented to that meeting, unless:
+- (1) A petition is to - - (a) be addressed to the mayor; - (b) be made by electors of the district; - (c) state the request on each page of the petition; - (d) contain the name, address and signature of each elector making the request, and the date each elector signed; - (e) contain a summary of the reasons for the request; - (f) be respectful and temperate in its language; and

+- (g) state the name of the person to whom, and an address at which, notice to the petitioners can be given. - (2) A member presenting a petition to a council meeting shall be limited to a statement of the parties from whom it comes, of the number of the signatures attached to it, the material issues contained in it, and to the reading of the petition statement. - (3) The only question which shall be considered by the council on the presentation of any petition shall be: - (a) that the petition shall be accepted; - (b) that the petition shall not be accepted; - (c) that the petition shall be accepted and referred to the CEO for consideration and report; or - (d) that the petition be accepted and be dealt with by the full council.